gofore/angular-basic-training/angular-advanced-topics/README.md

   }
 ];
 ```

 ---

-# Router - Accessing Route Parameters
+# Accessing Route Parameters
-- Route parameters can be accessed via `ActivedRoutes` instances `params` value as observable.
+- Route parameters can be accessed via `params` field of `ActivatedRoute` as observable
-- Every time the parameters change, new event will be sent.
+- Once parameters change new event will be sent.
-- Makes it possible not to load the component again and again from scratch
+- Makes it possible to reuse the same component instead of instantiating a new one

 ```typescript
 @Component({})